November 24, 2025

 The Leahy Law clearly states that when credible evidence of human rights violations exists, the U.S. government is obligated to withhold assistance until the wrongdoing is properly addressed and appropriate action is taken.
 However, it does provide some necessary flexibility to protect U.S. interests and advance foreign policy objectives.

-The State Department also released a report in May assessing Israel’s conduct in the war.
+The State Department also released a report in 2024 assessing Israel’s conduct in the war.
 Known as National Security Memorandum 20, the report criticized certain areas of Israel’s conduct in Gaza, but concluded that Israel’s actions were consistent with international law when using U.S.-made weapons and that U.S. security aid to Israel could continue.
+In February 2025, President Trump rescinded the memo, which had only required reports to Congress about weapons provided to Israel.
+The Leahy Law remains in effect for all countries receiving U.S. military aid.